 Recipients may be eligible to receive funding for operational expenses directly related to the administration of the accelerator.

 Activities and Expected Outcomes:

-Award six organizations to support 30 startups and early-stage companies in creating 45 new jobs.
+Award six organizations to assist 30 startups and early-stage companies.
 Recipients will maintain an average co-investment ratio of 1:1.

-Recipients will be required to periodically submit a performance report documenting job creation, job retention and number of organizations assisted, as well as any other contract deliverable.
+Recipient organizations will be required to periodically submit a performance report documenting the number of organizations assisted, as well as any other contract deliverable.

 WEDC may impose additional reporting requirements to evaluate project performance and to ensure compliance with contract deliverables.

 Applicants for Seed Accelerator Program funding are required to provide to WEDC, in writing, information on the applicant organization, accelerator program management and operations, and the process for accepting companies into the program.